 - Maybe you have connections in the industry?

-Personally, my edge was speed.
-When I started the blog, even if I didn’t write about a story first, I’d write about it quick enough that I may as well have been first.
+My edge was speed.
+When I started the blog, even if I didn’t write about a story first, I’d write about it quickly enough that I may as well have been first.
 The difference was minuscule.
 Other people tried to compete but no one sustained the pace for as long as I did.
-But speed is not a great edge.
-It’s like competing on price in the retail world — a quick race to the bottom.
-If I were to start over, I’d find an edge that’s more enjoyable for the long-haul.
+(But speed is not a great edge.
+It’s like competing on price in the retail world — a race to the bottom.
+If I were to start over, I’d find an edge that’s more enjoyable for the long-haul.)

 - Read Strengths Finder 2.0.
-It’s more of a test than a book but it’ll give you a sense of your personal strengths and the information is surprisingly detailed.
+It’ll give you a sense of your personal strengths and the information is surprisingly detailed.
 I still refer to my results regularly.

 - Ask people.
-We tend to look at ourselves critically while our friends and family can often have a better understanding of our capabilities.
-Question them and listen closely to what they say.
+We tend to look at ourselves critically while our friends and family often have a better understanding of our capabilities.
+Question them and listen to what they say.

 - Consider the “cost” of your edge.
-Most upsides have downsides, so consider what the downside is and figure out how to mitigate it in advance.
-Don’t let it surprise you later down the line.
+Most upsides have downsides, so consider what the downsides are and figure out how to mitigate them in advance.

 7. Don’t hide.

-Again and again, I’ve seen bloggers attempt to appear more “legitimate” by branding themselves as a larger entity than they really are.
+I’ve seen bloggers try to appear more “legitimate” by branding themselves as a larger entity than they really are.
 They’re ashamed to be “just” a single person with a passion for writing about video games.

-This probably stems from what we’re taught in school: never use the word “I” within an essay, never give an opinion, and detach yourself from your creation.
-But while this makes sense in some contexts — students would use “I’” as the easy way out and news about the world could do with less bias — it makes no sense if you want to brand yourself as a writer.
+This probably stems from what we’re taught in school: never use the word “I” in an essay, never give an opinion, and detach yourself from your creation.
+But while this makes sense in some contexts, it makes no sense if you want to brand yourself as a writer.